 If you still have questions about how to choose the best rug pad for your home, the following frequently asked questions may help.

 Q. Can you use a carpet pad for area rugs?

 Padding meant for wall-to-wall carpeting is generally incompatible with area rugs and is not recommended.
 Carpet pads are meant to be attached to carpeting, while rug pads adhere on their own.

 Q. How do you measure a rug for a rug pad?

 The rug pad you purchase should be 1 to 2 inches smaller than your rug on each side.
-For example, a 5-foot by 7-foot rug requires a rug pad that is approximately 4’10″ by 6’10”.
+For example, a 5-by-7-foot rug requires a rug pad that is approximately 4 foot 10 inches by 6 foot 10 inches.
 Most rug pads come in standard rug sizes that you can trim down to fit your rug.

 Q. Which side of a rug pad goes down?

 If a rug pad has a sticky layer made from rubber, latex, or PVC, that side should be placed down, touching the floor.

 Q. How do you cut a rug pad?

 You can cut most rug pads with sharp scissors.